-You will need to configure the license server to use PostgreSQL the remote instance by providing a connection string.
-The license server will setup or migrate required tables on startup.
+In case you have a PostgreSQL instance that is running on a differnt machine or provisioned externally, all you need is to configure the License Server to use the remote PostgreSQL instance by providing a connection string (see Configuration of Postgres connection string).
+The License Server will setup or migrate required tables on startup.
 To start the server, make sure to use the systemd unit file which does not depend on a local postgres instance:

-'''

 systemctl start instant3DhubLicenseServerRemoteDB.service systemctl status instant3DhubLicenseServerRemoteDB.service

-'''